finbourne/lusid-sdk-csharp-preview/sdk/docs/QuotesApi.md

 ## GetQuotes

-> GetQuotesResponse GetQuotes (string scope, DateTimeOffset? effectiveAt = null, DateTimeOffset? asAt = null, string maxAge = null, int? page = null, int? limit = null, List<QuoteId> quoteIds = null)
+> GetQuotesResponse GetQuotes (string scope, string effectiveAt = null, DateTimeOffset? asAt = null, string maxAge = null, List<QuoteSeriesId> quoteIds = null)

 [BETA] Get quotes

 Get quotes effective at the specified date/time (if any).
 An optional maximum age of quotes can be specified, and is infinite by default.
 Quotes which are older than this at the time of the effective date/time will not be returned.
 MaxAge is a duration of time represented in an ISO8601 format, eg. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
-The results are paged, and by default the 1st page of results is returned with a limit of 100 results per page

 ### Example